sheim/old_blog/_posts/2015-12-29-JSPS-scholarship-final-interview.md

 tags: Japan academia
 ---

-In [a previous post]({% post_url 2015-12-27-JSPS-scholarship-paper-application %}) I documented the length paper application for the [JSPS scholarship](http://www.jsps.go.jp/english/e-pd/index.html).
+In [a previous post]({% post_url 2015-12-27-JSPS-scholarship-paper-application %}) I documented the paper application for the [JSPS scholarship](http://www.jsps.go.jp/english/e-pd/index.html).
 A number of applicants are accepted outright after this step, however a number are required to give a final interview in the form of a 4-minute powerpoint presentation.
-I was in this set, and here is my advice on this final part.
+I was in this second set, and here is my advice for this final part.

 ----

 ##TL;DR
+* **Read the JSPS ['About us'](http://www.jsps.go.jp/english/aboutus/index.html) page.** This will give you a good idea of what they are looking for.

 * **Impact and Originality** are two key messages that should be emphasized.